colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 It's important to note that _renters_ aren't well represented on the graphs because their property taxes are zero: they do not pay property tax directly.
 The owner of the property does.
-Renters can expect to see a net tax increase in the event of a full merger or school district only merger unless property owners lower rent voluntarily commensurate with their lower property tax burden or through an act of borough or city government.
+Working renters — 65% of Wilkinsburg residents rent — can expect to see a net tax increase in the event of a full merger or school district only merger unless property owners lower rent voluntarily commensurate with their lower property tax burden or through an act of borough or city government.
+So, if this series of graphs had a height relative to the percentage of residents at the crosspoint, some 65% of the volume would be at the very bottom of the graph, lessened only by the percentage of renters who do not have earned income.

 The City of Pittsburgh parks tax of 0.5 mills is included in real estate tax calculations as of 7 November 2021.